 Our current app of choice is Anylist by Purple Cover Inc. It’s available on Android, iOS and as a web app, and allows you to create multiple colour-coded private and shared lists.
 It also includes recipe and meal planning sections.
 There is a free version, but we have a paid family subscription for the Pro version - partly because it offers extra functionality, but also because I like to support developers who offer great solutions.

 Purple Cover is a small company, with (as far as I can tell from publicly available information) just a handful of employees.
 I think that's often a benefit: everybody involved is passionate about what they do, and it's a reasonable bet that they use the product in their day-to-day lives.
 Nobody's there just because they need to earn a living.

 The latest Android version of Anylist (Version 1.7 / Build 89, released in October 2020) introduced a new feature of dark mode for the app, based on whether your phone is working in dark mode at the OS level.
 Normally, I’m a big fan of dark mode, but for some reason, I was finding the UI to be less clear in this app in dark mode, so I looked for a way to override it, and manually switch to light mode.

 I couldn’t find a way to do it, so I clicked on Send Feedback from the app settings menu, to email a request for an option to manually set the mode to light / dark / same as phone.

 Jason replied to me the same day, not only considering my request as stated, but also probing into why dark mode wasn’t working as well as it might for me.
-At this point, I was already awarding 10 out of 10 for listening to feedback, replying promptly, and not only being willing to make changes, but also wanting to understand the underlying cause of the problem to fix that, rather than just addressing the symptom.
+At this point, I was already awarding 10 out of 10 for listening to feedback, not asking me questions that I had already answered in my initial report, replying promptly, and not only being willing to make changes, but also wanting to understand the underlying cause of the problem to fix that, rather than just addressing the symptom.